JSCSJSCS/home-assistant.github.io/source/developers/hassio/addon_tutorial.markdown

 redirect_from: /hassio/addon_tutorial/
 ---

-So you've got Home Assistant going and you've been enjoying the built-in add-ons but you're missing this one application.
+So you've got Home Assistant going and you've been enjoying the built-in add-ons, but you're missing this one application.
 Time to make your own add-on!
-In Hass.io 0.24 we introduced the option to have local add-ons be build on your device.
+In Hass.io 0.24, we introduced the option to have local add-ons be built on your device.
 This is great for developing new add-ons locally.

 To get started with developing add-ons, we first need access to where Hass.io looks for local add-ons.
 For this you can use the Samba add-on or the SSH add-on.